ambisonictoolkit/atk-reaper/readme.md

 # List of Changes

+## Version 1.0.0.b11

+*Released 2021-11-04*

+Another maintenance release, ensuring compatibiility with Reaper v.
+6.38

+* Pantophonic2D and Periphonic3D decoders now work with Reaper vv.6.38 - [#75](https://github.com/ambisonictoolkit/atk-reaper/issues/75)
+* Fixed typo in PsychoShelf filter, but the filter remains unstable - [#78](https://github.com/ambisonictoolkit/atk-reaper/issues/78)
+* Speed of sound corrected from 333 to 343 m/s in Proximity and Near Field transforms - [#76](https://github.com/ambisonictoolkit/atk-reaper/issues/76)

+Under the hood updates:

+* macOS installer disk image built using more recent version of create-dmg (1.0.9)
+* Updated atk-matrices to v.
+1.0.0
+* Updated cookdsp library to v.
+0.5 - [#74](https://github.com/ambisonictoolkit/atk-reaper/issues/74)

 ## Version 1.0.0.b10

+*Released 2016-09-12*

 **Changes in this version**

+This is mostly a mainenance release fixing a number of issues introduced or discovered in beta 9.

-* Added pre-install script to OSX installer that erase earlier versions of the `REAPER/Effects/ATK` folder, preventing possible conflicts when a newer version is installed on top of an older one (issue #47).
+* Added pre-install script to OSX installer that erases earlier versions of the `REAPER/Effects/ATK` folder, preventing possible conflicts when a newer version is installed on top of an older one (issue #47).
-* Loading only the parts of CookDSP that are actually used, speeding up plugin load time on Windows (isse #46)
+* Loading only the parts of CookDSP that are actually used, speeding up plugin load time on Windows (isse #46).
-* Fixed bug where stereo encoder would encode left channel to the right and vica versa (issue #56)
+* Fixed bug where stereo encoder would encode left channel to the right and vica versa (issue #56).
-* Fixing issue where rotation angle got mixed up in RotateTiltTumble transform plugin (issue #51)
+* Fixing issue where rotation angle got mixed up in RotateTiltTumble transform plugin (issue #51).

 ## Version 1.0.0.b9